Why Are Car Window Shades Essential for Camping?

 Why This Matters for Your Setup

-• Temperature Control: My first car camping trip was in early June in the desert, and my car became a sauna by 9 AM.
+• Temperature Control: In the desert in early June, a car can become a sauna by 9 AM.
 Window shades can reduce interior temperature by up to 30 degrees F. Benefits of Using a Car Sunshade All Year Round

 • Light Blocking: Waking up with the sun is for roosters, not campers.
 Proper shades create darkness, allowing for actual sleep.
-I once woke up at 5 AM in the Rockies because the sun hit my face like a spotlight.
 Brilliant engineering.
 What is more important for car camping, blackout shades or screens ...

 • Bug Defense: Rolling down windows for air is a must in warm weather, but bugs are not invited guests.
 Mesh shades are the only way to get airflow without a side of mosquito.
-I learned this lesson the hard way after a night spent swatting at tiny vampires.
+A night spent swatting at bugs makes the case for screens.
 Why Qualizzi Sunshades Are Becoming a Must-Have for Campers in ...

 • Privacy: Your car is your temporary home.
 You don't want random people peeking in.
 Shades provide a crucial visual barrier.
-I felt way more secure sleeping after I installed mine.
+Shades add a real sense of security while sleeping.
 Why avoid obvious window shades in car camping?

 • Security: Rain guards, which often work in conjunction with shades, can allow you to crack your windows for ventilation without letting rain in.
 They also make it harder for someone to easily break into your car through a slightly open window.
 Are window covers and rain guards a necessity? : r/priusdwellers